 Last century science thought the physical universe was complete so while its parts could transform, the whole had to remain in a steady state.
-“Big bang” theorists then challenged this view on the stage of science, arguing against respected scientists who reasonably felt that a universe “exploding” out of nothing was highly unlikely.
-Then Hubble found that all the galaxies are receding from a first event that occurred billions of years ago, and finding that the cosmic background afterglow of the first event was still visible all around us sealed the deal.
+“Big bang” theorists challenged this view on the stage of science, arguing against respected scientists who felt quite reasonably that a universe “exploding” out of nothing was highly unlikely.
+In 1929 the astronomer Hubble found that all the galaxies are receding from a first event that occurred billions of years ago, and finding that the cosmic background afterglow of the first event was still visible all around us confirmed that there was a first event.

-This left physical realism in a quandary, as a physical universe that began was either created by something else or it created itself.
+This left physical realism in a quandary, as a physical universe that began was either created by something else or created itself.
 If it was created by something else, as a child is from its parents, then it wasn’t complete.
-If it created itself, it had to exist before its own creation which is impossible.
-It is clear that a complete system can’t just magically begin.
+Or if it created itself, it had to exist before its own creation, which is impossible.
+A complete system can’t just magically begin.

 Yet that our universe is both complete and also began is oddly enough what most physicists believe today.
-Parmenides concluded that “Nihil fit ex nihilo” or “From nothing, nothing comes” but physics now concludes that from nothing everything came.
-Calling this nothing “something that fluctuates” (Atkins, 2011) doesn’t help because “nothing” doesn’t fluctuate.
-The first event wasn’t a “quantum fluctuation of the vacuum” because it also began our space, so if matter just popped out of space, what did space pop out of?
-Rewriting physics to allow something to come from nothing is hardly an explanation.
+Parmenides concluded that “Nihil fit ex nihilo” or “From nothing, nothing comes” but physics now concludes that from an initial nothing, everything came.
+Calling that initial nothing “something that fluctuates” (Atkins, 2011) doesn’t help because “nothing” doesn’t fluctuate.
+The first event wasn’t a “quantum fluctuation of the vacuum” because it also began space, so if matter just popped out of space, what did space pop out of?
+Revising reality to allow something to come from nothing doesn’t work.
 A better story is needed than that nothing “exploded” from a dimensionless point to create everything.

-Current physics answers the question “What was there before the big bang?” by saying that there was no time before the big bang.
-But “defining away” the question like this isn’t an explanation.
-A universe that began had to be made, so it is valid to ask “What made it?”
-For if our time and space began, by the same logic could they suddenly stop today?
-The questions current physics is trying to ignore are:
+Current physics answers the question “What was there before the big bang?” by saying that before the big bang there was no time, but “defining away” a question like this isn’t an explanation.
+A universe that began had to arise somehow so it is valid to ask “How did it arise?”
+For if time and space just began for no reason, could they suddenly stop today by the same logic?
+The key questions are:

-- How could matter begin if there was no time or space for it to exist in?
+- How could matter begin with no time or space for it to exist in?

-- How could space begin if there was no time for it to begin in?
+- How could space begin with no time for it to begin in?

-- How could time begin if there was no space for it to flow in?
+- How could time begin with no space for it to flow in?

-That the physical world created itself is impossible and that it came from nothing is not just impossible but inconceivable.
-Our universe can’t be a massive quantum fluctuation still adjusting because that would need a space and time that didn’t exist before the first event.
+That our physical universe created itself is impossible and that it came from nothing is inconceivable.
+It can’t be a massive quantum fluctuation still adjusting because that would need a space and time that didn’t exist before the first event.

-In contrast, a quantum realism requires a “big bang”, as every virtual reality has to start up not only the processing that generates it but also its virtual space and time.
-When virtual world like Sim City starts up, it comes from nothing in that world, and before it began the time or space of that world did not exist.
+In contrast, every virtual reality has to start up with a “big bang” that creates not only the objects in it but also its space and time.
+When virtual world like Sim City starts up, it comes from nothing in that world and before that the time and space of that world didn’t exist.

-In quantum realism, the “big bang” was just when our physical universe booted up.
+Quantum realism concludes that the big bang was when our virtual universe booted up.